 What is the cause of central centrifugal cicatricial alopecia?

 The exact cause of CCCA is unknown and is likely multifactorial.
+A genetic component has been suggested, with a link to mutations of the gene PADI3, which encodes peptidyl arginine deiminase, type III (PADI3), an enzyme that modifies proteins that are essential to formation of the hair-shaft.
 Hair care practices, such as the use of the hot comb, relaxers, tight extensions and weaves, have been implicated for decades, but studies have not shown a consistent link.
 Other proposed causative factors include fungal infections, bacterial infections, autoimmune disease, and genetics.
 One study has shown an association with medical conditions such as type 2 diabetes mellitus.

 Hair loss typically begins at the vertex or mid-scalp and extends outward in a centrifugal manner.
 There is loss of the follicular openings on examination of the scalp.
 Thus, the scalp may appear shiny.
 While some persons do not have symptoms, tenderness, itch and burning are common.
 Hair breakage may also be an early sign of CCCA.
 Hair loss is slowly progressive.
 A photographic scale has been developed to rate the severity of the central hair loss.

 How is the diagnosis of central centrifugal cicatricial alopecia made?

 Early diagnosis of CCCA is important because medical intervention can prevent further progression that often results in extensive, permanent hair loss.
 Diagnosis is based on clinical features, scalp biopsy and exclusion of other hair loss disorders.